 Middle School Applicants: A completed application and satisfactory completion of an interview, essay, audition, or examples of work.
-No level 3 or 4 discipline steps*, recommendation for expulsion or attendance at a disciplinary alternate site during 5th grade.
+No level 3 or 4 discipline steps*, recommendation for expulsion or attendance at a disciplinary alternate site during the current school year.

 In High School Applicants: A completed application and satisfactory completion of an interview, essay, audition, letter of recommendation, or examples of work.
-No level 3 discipline steps*, recommendation for expulsion or attendance at a disciplinary alternate site during 8th grade.
+No level 3 discipline steps*, recommendation for expulsion or attendance at a disciplinary alternate site during the current school year.

 *Discipline steps are defined in the LPSS Student / Parent Handbook